 This cherry tomato quiche is another veganized old recipe of mine.
 A few years back, I couldn’t even think quiche can be made without eggs.
-But, when I made the first egg-free trial, I was amazed of how well it turned out.
-There are many vegan options to successfully replace eggs.
+But I was amazed of how well it turned out even from my first egg free quiche trial.
+Because, luckily, there are many vegan options to successfully replace eggs.

 Cherry tomato quiche ingredients